ambitus/pyracf/data_set/standard/your_access.md

 parent: Standard
 ---

-# Dataset Access Attribute
+# Dataset Your Access Attribute

-Dataset administration functions for checking a user's Dataset Access Attribute.
+Dataset administration functions for checking the user's access to a Dataset Profile.
 {: .fs-6 .fw-300 }

 ## `DatasetAdmin.get_your_access()`